CrimsonCode 2026

 Frequently Asked Questions

-A hackathon is a design sprint-like event where computer programmers and others involved in software development, including graphic designers, interface designers, project managers, and others, collaborate intensively on software projects.
+A hackathon is a 24-hour sprint-like event where computer programmers and others involved in software development, including graphic designers, interface designers, project managers, and others, collaborate intensively on software projects and present their projects to judges at the end of the 24 hours to compete for prizes.

 Yes!
 Thanks to our amazing sponsors, attendance, food, drinks, and swag are all completely free for accepted hackers.